fennecJ/formal_verification_RV32I/Readme.md

-# An SVA(system verilog assertion) based formal verification example on RV12 with a subset of RV32I ISA
+# An SVA(SystemVerilog Assertion) based formal verification example on RV12 with a subset of RV32I ISA

 This project implements an end-to-end verification[^1] approach for a CPU based on the RV32I ISA specification.